Perturbative Transfer Matrix Method for optical-pump-THz-probe of ultrafast dynamics: Perturbative Transfer Matrix Method

-For the 0-th order, we follow the textbook TMM (a derivation with symbols consistent with this article can be found in Ref.~\onlinecite{yang_removal_2021}).
-We report below the main TMM results for the reader's convenience and to make the extension to PTMM easier to follow.
-Within a given layer $n$ the 0-th order electric and magnetic field can be expressed as a multiplication of a $2\times 2$ matrix and a vector containing the amplitudes of the right $f^{[0]>}_n$ and left $f^{[0]<}_n$ propagating waves:
+At the 0-th order, we adhere to the standard TMM approach.
+Within a specific layer indexed as $n$, the 0-th order electric and magnetic fields can be represented as the product of a $2\times 2$ matrix and a vector containing the amplitudes of the rightward propagating waves $f^{[0]>}_n$ and leftward propagating waves $f^{[0]<}_n$:

 where